davglass/license-checker/README.md

 Options
 -------

-* `--unknown` to only show licenses that it can't determine or guess at (from README)
+* `--unknown` report guessed licenses as unknown licenses.
 * `--json` output in json format.
 * `--csv` output in csv format.
 * `--out [filepath]` write the data to a specific file.